-Disney’s Polynesian Village Resort is home to not only one of the best resorts in all of Disney World but it also hosts some of the best restaurants.
+Disney’s Polynesian Village Resort is home to not only one of the best resorts in all of Walt Disney World, but it also boasts some of the best restaurants.
 The Southern Pacific Islands theme is consistent throughout the resort and extends into the dining options.

-Beautiful decor, fun atmosphere and impeccable Disney service makes it a wonderful experience to dine here.
-Even if you are not staying on the property you can enjoy easy access to this Resort from one of Disney’s transportation services, including the monorail.
+Beautiful decor, fun atmosphere and impeccable Disney service makes The Polynesian Resort a wonderful place to dine.
+Even if you are not staying on the property you can enjoy easy access to this deluxe Resort from one of Disney’s transportation services, including the monorail.

-It is especially convenient if you are visiting the Magic Kingdom to take a short monorail ride over to the restaurants.
+It is especially convenient if you are visiting the Magic Kingdom to take a short monorail ride over to the restaurants for lunch or dinner!

 We have listed all the places to get food and drinks at Disney’s Polynesian Resort.
-You will find the location, what the specialties are, and any additional comments we have.
+You will find the location, what the specialties, and what the best food at the Polynesian is!

 We have also noted if the restaurant has been a part of the Disney Dining Plan.
 Disney has not resumed the dining plan option yet, but they have indicated that it will be back at some point in the future.